T0PEKA/T0PEKA/README.md

 - i have alot of controversial takes! have mercy on me docks
 - don't take me seriously unless i tell you that it is!
 - i don't use tone tags. if you need it, please tell me
+- i fucking hate dippin dots!!! that sounds so stupid stop it
 </br></br>
 ### What do you mean that's child labor?
 What even is child labor?
 - i'm into **genshin impact**, ddlc, deltarune, **danganronpa**,